nextcord/nextcord/docs/ext/commands/cogs.rst

 Meta options are exactly like what they are in :class:`nextcord.Cog`, however there is an additional option.

-If you would like to see what this extra option is, see the documentation of :class:`.CogMeta`.
+For more information, see the documentation of :class:`.CogMeta`.

 Inspection
 ------------